 This solution is proposed to address Key Issue #2: 5GC information exposure to UE.

-To facilitate its Application AI/ML operation between the UE and the AF, it will be helpful for the UE to perform the AI/ML operation if the NWDAF can expose the related analytics data.
-For example, the UE and the AF may exchange the intermediate result to complete the E2E AI/ML operation over application layer, which may require large bandwidth or low latency for the AI/ML operation traffic.
-For such situation, the NWDAF can expose "Slice load level related network data analytics", which can be used by the UE to decide the splitting of AI/ML operation appropriately.
+To facilitate its Application AI/ML operation between the UE and the AF, it will be helpful for the UE to perform the AI/ML operation if the NWDAF can expose the UE-related analytics data.
+The UE and the AF may exchange the intermediate result to complete the E2E AI/ML operation over application layer, which may require large bandwidth , low latency or sustainable QoS for the AI/ML operation traffic.
+For example, the NWDAF can expose "QoS Sustainability" for V2X application to make AI/ML operation decision locally.

-Editor's note: Whether and how the UE can use 5GC information for AI/ML operations is FFS and needs to be described before solution can be adopted, considering also that the same information will be used by the AI/ML application server as well.

 This solution aims at studying how to enhance the 5GC, i.e. NWDAF, to expose 5GC information to the UE to facilitate its Application AI/ML operation (e.g. Model Training, Splitting and inference feedback etc.).

 The procedure for the NWDAF to expose analytics data (e.g. UE Mobility) to the UE is as illustrated in Figure 6.4.2-1.